infarmbureaumatt/interview/README.md

-Car Dealer Inventory System
+# Car Dealer Inventory System
-Let us consider that we will develop Car Dealer Inventory System (referred as System).
-The System would have the ability to manage vehicles in the inventory.
-As well as generate report on the current inventory state.
+We will develop a Car Dealer Inventory System (referred to as the System).
+The System would have the ability to manage vehicles in the inventory, as well as generate a report on the current inventory state.

 Here are some of the entities involved in the System.

-Vehicle has following properties.
+Vehicle has the following properties.

 - id
-- type - This property have the following set of values
+- type - This property has the following set of values
 	- Truck
 	- Sedan
 	- Van
 - color
-- make - This property have the following set of values
+- make - This property has the following set of values
 	- DODGE, FORD, HONDA, HYUNDAI, CHEVROLET
 - year
 - towingCapacity - only truck requires this property
 - passengerCapacity - only van requires this property

-- msrp - The System gets the manufacturer’s suggested retail price from a third part library.
-MSRPProvider.
-This implements the following interface
+- msrp - The System gets the manufacturer’s suggested retail price from a third party library, MSRPProvider, which implements the following interface
 ```java
 public interface  MSRPProvider {
 	public double getMSRPForLargeVehicle(String make, int year); // For Trucks or Van